silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 see that this always works:</p>
 <p>100 + 1 = 101; 101 &divide; 100 = 1 with remainder 1</p>
 <p>101 + 1 = 102; 102 &divide; 100 = 1 with remainder 2</p>
 <p>And so on.
 This trick is called "modular arithmetic".
-It works just like
+You can add, subtract,
-normal arithmetic except that numbers always stay smaller than the "modulus" (which is 100, in this case).
+and multiply just like in normal arithmetic except that numbers always stay smaller than the "modulus" (which is 100, in this case).
 </div>

 If we use the right sort of mechanism to connect the wheels (as I did in the